IABTechLab/uid2docs/api/v2/endpoints/post-token-refresh.md

 No encryption is required for token refresh requests.

->IMPORTANT: You must decrypt the response using your secret.
+>IMPORTANT: You must decrypt responses using your secret.
 For details and Python script examples, see [Generating Encrypted Requests and Decrypting Responses](../encryption-decryption.md).

 ### Path Parameters